Minter blockchain

 Type: 0x01

-Transaction for sending arbitrary coin.
+Transaction for sending an arbitrary coin.

 Data field contents: